sublabdev/scale-codec-swift/README.md

 ## Author

-TigranIsk, tiskandaryan@griddynamics.com
+Tigran Iskandaryan, tiger@sublab.dev

 ## License

-ScaleCodecSwift is available under the MIT license.
+ScaleCodecSwift is available under the Apache 2.0 license.
 See the LICENSE file for more info.